Thales of Miletus: Diplomacy

 According to Diogenes Laërtius, Thales gained fame as a counselor when he advised the Milesians not to engage in a symmachia, a "fighting together", with the Lydians.
 This has sometimes been interpreted as an alliance.

 Croesus was defeated before the city of Sardis by Cyrus the Great, who subsequently spared Miletus because it had taken no action.
 Cyrus was so impressed by Croesus’ wisdom and his connection with the sages that he spared him and took his advice on various matters.
 The Ionian cities should be demoi, or "districts".

 He counselled them to establish a single seat of government, and pointed out Teos as the fittest place for it; "for that," he said, "was the centre of Ionia.
 Their other cities might still continue to enjoy their own laws, just as if they were independent states."

 Miletus, however, received favorable terms from Cyrus.
-The others remained in an Ionian League of twelve cities (excluding Miletus), and were subjugated by the Persians.
+The others remained in an Ionian League of twelve cities (excluding Miletus) and were subjugated by the Persians.

 Theories and studies

-Early Greeks, and other civilizations before them, often invoked idiosyncratic explanations of natural phenomena with reference to the will of anthropomorphic gods and heroes.
-Instead, Thales aimed to explain natural phenomena via rational hypotheses that referenced natural processes themselves— Logos rather than mythos.
+Early Greeks and other civilizations before them often invoked idiosyncratic explanations of natural phenomena, attributing them to the will of anthropomorphic gods and heroes.
+Instead, Thales aimed to explain natural phenomena via rational hypotheses that referenced natural processes themselves— logos rather than mythos.

 Aristotle advocated the view that Thales was the first natural philosopher (physiologoi), although this position was typically not adopted among other writers, even those within Aristotle's Peripatetic school, until the view became more prominent among eighteenth-century historians.
-Also, while the other Seven Sages were strictly law-givers and statesmen and not speculative philosophers, Plutarch noted "it would seem that Thales was the only wise man of the time who carried his speculations beyond the realm of the practical."
+Also, while the other Seven Sages were strictly law-givers and statesmen and not speculative philosophers, Plutarch noted: "it would seem that Thales was the only wise man of the time who carried his speculations beyond the realm of the practical."

 Water as the arche

 Thales depicted at the Baths of the Seven Sages.

 Thales's most famous idea was his philosophical and cosmological thesis that all is water, which comes down to us through a passage from Aristotle's Metaphysics.
 In the work, Aristotle reported Thales's theory that the arche or originating principle of nature was a single material substance: water.
 Aristotle then proceeded to proffer a number of conjectures based on his own observations to lend some credence to why Thales may have advanced this idea (though Aristotle did not hold it himself).

-While Aristotle's conjecture on why Thales held water as the originating principle of matter is his own thinking, his statement that Thales held it as water is generally accepted as genuinely originating with Thales.
+While Aristotle's conjecture about why Thales held water as the originating principle of matter is his own, his statement that Thales held it to be water is generally accepted as genuinely originating with Thales.
 Writing centuries later, Diogenes Laërtius also states that Thales taught "Water constituted (ὑπεστήσατο, 'stood under') the principle of all things."
 (Note: Historian Abraham Feldman wrote that for Thales "...water united all things...all whatness is wetness".)